shrey0902/RedditClone/README.md

 ## Feedback

-If you have any feedback, please reach out to me at tanjim437@gmail.com
+If you have any feedback, please reach out to me at shreyagarwal2002@gmail.com

 <h2>Must Reset firebase config and reconfig before using</h2>
-<p>Follow this link : https://stackoverflow.com/questions/70844655/how-to-de-configure-flutterfire</p>